We all have 8 seconds to make a good first impression and it takes 8 hours to change that first impression, if it wasn’t the one we wanted to make.

 See how this beautiful young lady below looks so washed out on the left?
 The outfit on the right is perfectly harmonious with her coloring, making her eyes, eyebrows and skin look so much more vibrant.
 Visual harmony is all about aligning your outfit colors to the characteristics of your personal coloring.

-Wearing the right colors has the exact same effect as turning on the ‘vibrant’ color filter in your photo editor, only it’s real life, no filter.
+Wearing the right colors has the exact same effect as turning on the ‘vibrant’ color filter in your photo editor, only it’s real life.

 That is not the first impression you want to create unless you want sympathy.
 We want a first impression to be energetic yet rested, vibrant but relaxed and confident.
 Your best colors play a significant role in creating that perception.

 Discovering the right colors for your personal coloring (hair, skin and eyes) is the first step to your best look for making a great first impression.
-However, a color analysis is much more than simply which colors to wear.
+However, a Signature Color Analysis is much more than simply which colors to wear.
 It’s also about how to wear them together; how to create ensembles that work together for your own personal coloring.

 Change Your Hair Color, Change Your Color Code

 If you had your color analysis done as a season (Winter, Spring, Summer, Fall) it’s likely time for a re-do.
-If you had your colors done as we used to say in the 70’s they didn’t even take hair color into consideration.
+They didn’t consider hair color at that time.
+They had you pull your hair back into a towel.

 If you have changed your hair color – brown to red, added highlights, it’s gone darker on you, or you decided to go el naturale in gray … it’s time for a new color analysis.

-It’s Complex, But I Can Simplify and Help
+It’s Complex, But I Can Simplify and Crack Your Color Code

 Think of the number of combinations of hair, skin and eye coloring.
 The variation of each feature combination is a complexity that adds to individuality and beauty.
 It also affects the result of a color analysis.